nashpaz123/noTrafficKeycloak/README.md

 ## Architecture

 - **Keycloak**: Running internally as a ClusterIP service (not exposed externally)
-- **Nginx Reverse Proxy**: Running with TLS termination, exposed via NodePort
+- **Nginx Reverse Proxy**: Running with TLS termination, exposed via LoadBalancer (using minikube tunnel)
 - **TLS**: Self-signed certificate for HTTPS
 - **Kubernetes**: Minikube cluster with Docker driver